-Links to all 4 of these pages will show up at the bottom of the checkout page.
-So, make sure to check that all the required changes are done on these pages.
+Links to all 4 of these pages will appear at the bottom of the checkout page.
+So, check that all the required changes are done on these pages.

 After this, go to the Pages section in the Online store area of your admin panel and create these 4 pages there as well.
 In total, you’ll need to create these pages over there: